shomali11/slacker/README.md

 ## Example 14

-Adding handlers to when the bot is connected, encounters an error and a default for when none of the commands match
+Adding handlers to when the bot is connected, encounters an error and a fallback for when none of the commands match

 ```go
 package main